uk-gov-mirror/defra.forms-engine-plugin/docs/GETTING_STARTED.md

      */
     nunjucks: {
       baseLayoutPath: 'your-base-layout.html', // the base page layout.
-Usually based off https://design-system.service.gov.uk/styles/page-template/ viewPaths // list of directories DXT should use to render your views.
+Usually based off https://design-system.service.gov.uk/styles/page-template/ paths // list of directories DXT should use to render your views.
 Must contain baseLayoutPath.
     },
     /**
      * Services is what DXT uses to interact with external APIs